 Free Carer Tickets

-free carer ticket is available to guests who cannot visit the zoo independently and require the support of another person to assist them during their visit.
+A free carer ticket is available to guests who cannot visit the zoo independently and require the support of another person to assist them during their visit.
+Please note the carer must be 16 years or over unless they possess a young carers card.

 Who Qualifies?